 God-Created Canon Foreigner: Most of the anime-original characters were created by Hiro Mashima himself; the ones who appear in the "Key of the Starry Heavens" arc are even accepted as canon thanks to its Continuity Nod present in Chapter 282 of the manga.

-The Other Darrin: The English dub, as good as it is, is not completely immune to this.
-Corey Cleary-Stoner replaced Michael Chinnici as Jet starting at season two and Lindsay Seidel replaced Kayla Carlyle as Romeo only halfway through season one.
+The Other Darrin: The English dub, as good as it is, is not completely immune to this, as various actors moved between Seasons 1 and 2 since no one was certain that Funimation would continue dubbing it at that time.
+Corey Cleary-Stoner replaced Michael Chinnici as Jet starting at season two and Lindsay Seidel replaced Kayla Carlyle as Romeo only halfway through Season 1.

 In Japanese, Mai Nakahara, Juvia's actress, briefly replaced Satomi Arai as Bisca during the Fighting Festival arc, with Arai returning to the role soon after.